miroslav14/SpringBootApp/README.md

 This is Spring Boot application which is reading Json file as an input and depending on user’s preferences the data are stored in one of the available databases (Postgres, H2, or processed through the Kafka messaging platform)

+The structure of process (Build-Test-Deployment) is going through more layers of different technologies.